carloitaben/animalia/README.md

-Astronomically good pet name inspiration from yours truly, every now an then.
+Astronomically good pet name inspiration from yours truly, every now and then.